Have you considered a cherished gift for your inner child?

 Psychologists additionally believe that early teenage years and puberty mark the typical age range.
 This so, because you were still too young to experience school and relationship stress, but old enough to be trusted to stay home alone.

-In other words, any such child, regardless of gender or location, is approximately 12 years old.
-With that said, have you planned a gift this Christmas for that forgotten kid in you?
+To put it in another way, an inner child, regardless of gender or location, is typically 12 years old.
+With that established, have you considered a gift this Christmas for that forgotten kid in you?
 One that can tap into your childhood hobbies and passions, and confer true joy?

 What Kind of Gift Would Delight Your Inner Child?

-Everybody has different hobbies.
+Everybody has different preferences and hobbies.
 Therefore, if you’re going to delight the forgotten kid in you this Christmas, you have to begin by remembering the things you used to like.

 It’s also worth acknowledging that though adolescence might in retrospect, feel splendid compared to adulthood, it was probably not a comfortable period for you.
 For a start, your mind was constantly bombarded by incoherent flows of hormones i.e. emotions, which dramatically affects your mood.
-Therefore, your hobbies during that period tend to involve active coping mechanisms.
+Your hobbies during that period most likely involve some sort of active coping mechanism too.
+Such hobbies might no longer delight you.

 - Video games count among the most popular responses to stress because they can be hugely helpful when it comes to channeling negative emotions and energy.
 There’s nothing more soothing than letting go of your anger and frustration in the virtual world!
 And feeling heroic while at it.

-- Quiet and introspective teens prefer to keep personal diaries in which they share their secrets and struggles.
-Such diaries are for one’s own eyes only.
+- Quiet and introspective teens in the past sometimes keep personal diaries in which they pen down their secrets and struggles.
+Such diaries are for one’s own eyes only too, of course.
 But in today’s connected world, and for adults, modern diaries such as online blogs and journals, can help to make sense of one’s emotions.

 - Finally, if you were previously a child with a vivid imagination, books and comics were probably your favourite escape from reality.
 Open the pages and dive into a brand new world!
 Better yet, consider your hand at comic creation!